ewheeler/rapidsms-thousand-days/README.rst

 Or::

     circus-top

-Or navigate to http://localhost:8001 to manage circus
+Then navigate to http://circus.example.com to manage circus

-And navigate to http://localhost:8002 to manage celery
+Navigate to http://celery.example.com to manage celery

-And navigate to http://localhost:8003 to view cleaver experiments
+Navigate to http://cleaver.example.com to view cleaver experiments

 Experiments